petervdn/notivuecation/README.md

 __Make sure to use `isShowing` to show or hide the notification.__

 If your component needs to do specific logic (like validation or animations), the only thing you need to eventually do is call `this.resolve(someValue)`.
-You could for example override the default `onConfirm` method to start some animations before the notification closes:
 ```javascript
 Vue.component('my-custom-component', {
   mixins: [componentMixin],